-There are three parks in Benidorm that are perfect for a lovely relaxing stroll.
+There are four main parks in Benidorm that are perfect for a lovely relaxing stroll.

-L’Aiguera Park.
 You can find its main entrance by the Town Hall in the Old Town, to walk from top to bottom it will take you around 15-20 minutes.
-It’s the park that connects the old town with the new, crossing it you will come across the Julio Englasias Ampetheatre that is used by the town to organize musical and cultural events.
+It’s the park that connects the old town with the new, crossing it you will come across the Julio Englasias Ampetheatre, which is used by the town to organize musical and cultural events.
 At the very end you will find the Benidorm Bull ring.

 Note, in the main areas of the park dogs are not permitted, but up past the bullring you will find a small dog park.